 The FDA required two post-approval studies as a condition for approval of our premarket approval application for ReSure Sealant.
 The first post-approval study, identified as the Clinical PAS, was to enroll at least 598 patients to confirm that ReSure Sealant can be used safely by physicians in a standard cataract surgery practice and to confirm the incidence of the most prevalent adverse ocular events identified in our pivotal study of ReSure Sealant in eyes treated with ReSure Sealant.
 We submitted the final study report of the Clinical PAS to the FDA in June 2016, and the FDA has confirmed the Clinical PAS has been completed.
-The second post-approval study, identified as the Device Exposure Registry Study, is intended to link to the Medicare database to ascertain if patients are diagnosed or treated for endophthalmitis within 30 days following cataract surgery and application of ReSure Sealant.
-The Device Exposure Registry Study is required to include at least 4,857 patients.
-In December 2015, the CMS denied our application for a tracking or research code for ReSure Sealant commercial use.
-In July 2016, the FDA approved the Device Exposure Registry Study protocol.
-We are required to provide periodic reports to the FDA on the progress of this post-approval study until it is completed.
+The second post-approval study, identified as the Device Exposure Registry, or DER, Study, was intended to link to the Medicare database to ascertain if patients are diagnosed or treated for endophthalmitis within 30 days following cataract surgery and application of ReSure Sealant.
+The originally approved DER Study was required to include at least 4,857 patients.
+In December 2015, CMS denied our application for a tracking or research code for ReSure Sealant commercial use.
+In July 2016, the FDA approved the initial DER Study protocol.
+We are required to provide periodic reports to the FDA on the progress of this post-approval study until it was completed.
 We initiated enrollment in this study in December 2016 and submitted our first progress report to FDA in January 2017.
-Due to difficulties in establishing an acceptable way to link ReSure Sealant to the Medicare database and lack of investigator interest, we have been unable to enroll trial sites and patients, collect patient data and report study data to the FDA.
+Due to difficulties in establishing an acceptable way to link ReSure Sealant to the Medicare database and lack of investigator interest, we were unable to enroll trial sites and patients, collect patient data and report study data to the FDA.
 On October 18, 2018, we received a warning letter from the FDA, dated October 17, 2018, relating to our compliance with data collection and information reporting obligations in this study.
 We appealed the warning letter from the FDA.
 In December 2018, the FDA rejected our appeal.
-A teleconference was held with the FDA in January 2019 resulting in tentative agreement on a proposed retrospective registry study of endophthalmitis rates to satisfy the Device Exposure Registry Study requirements.
+A teleconference was held with the FDA in January 2019 resulting in tentative agreement on a proposed retrospective registry study of endophthalmitis rates to satisfy the DER Study requirements.
 In December 2019, we submitted the protocol for the agreed-upon retrospective study and the prospective study outline, as required per the terms of the warning letter.
 We received feedback from the FDA in February 2020 and responded to the FDA in March 2020.
 In May 2020, the FDA approved the protocol.
+Subsequently, we received a close-out letter from the FDA dated September 2, 2020, regarding the 2018 warning letter.
+We completed the retrospective study in accordance with our agreement with the FDA and submitted the final study report for the DER Study to the FDA in January 2021.
+In April 2021, the FDA confirmed that the DER Study had been completed and that we had fulfilled our post-approval study requirements.